pthami/pthami.github.io/_pages/about.md

 ---

 ## ABOUT
-Applied economist with a PhD, working on data-driven decision problems using causal inference, experiments, and predictive modeling.
-Strong background in Python, statistical modeling, and computational methods, with experience across research, consulting, and applied projects.
+Applied economist with a PhD, working on pricing, incentives, and behavior in applied decision problems.
+I use causal inference, experiments, and simulation to evaluate trade-offs, test ideas, and inform policy and business decisions, with experience across academic research, consulting, and applied projects.